 - The wavelength of the radiation

 - The intensity of the radiation hitting the barrier

 - The chemical composition of the barrier

 - The physical microstructure of the barrier

 - The thickness of the barrier

 Now as for your question, imagine an ant and an elephant standing next to each other.
 The ant doesn't know the elephant is there because it's too big and the elephant doesn't know the ant is there because it's too small.

 EM waves interact with matter in a similar way: on their own scale of size and time.

 The gamma rays just pass through the spaces between and within atoms and molecules.
 They're small enough to do that.
 If your walls were made of pure lead, they'd have a little more trouble.

+The radio waves on the other hand are large enough to ignore the walls because they're too thin.
 But if you've ever tried to listen to a radio in a tunnel or a cave, you know that radio waves have trouble penetrating through meters of earth.